Stay up to date

 - Ensure that secure communication protocols such as SSH authentication follow certificate-based authentication and any sensitive information (passcodes, keys, PIN, passwords) are stored in password managers.
 Disable all FTP, clear-text channels in favour of secure equivalents.

-- Follow secure hardening practices on the underlying operating systems such as limiting access to cron.php, patch management, secure configurations of a database, PHP, memory caching systems.
+- Follow secure hardening practices on the underlying operating systems such as limiting access to cron.php, patch management, build configuration review of a database, PHP, memory caching systems.
 Refer to our e-Commerce cybersecurity service offerings in case you require an independent evaluation.

 - Restrict access to admin or non-user areas of the website to trusted IP addresses only.
 This includes SSH ports, CMS panel, administrative and management interfaces.